 What is Public Housing?

-The Tasmanian State Government currently provides 7,166 public housing properties, according to the latest data from the 2017 Report on Government Services, which is approximately just over half of all social housing.
+The Tasmanian State Government currently provides 7,227 public housing properties, according to the latest data from the 2019 Report on Government Services, which is just over half of all social housing.
 The dwellings are owned (or leased) and managed by the State government.
 Public housing is generally accessed by people on low incomes and/or those with special needs, and aims to provide a choice of housing location, physical type and management arrangements.